Get help now Make a donation

 • People calling themselves 'hoarders' because they collect items or have more clutter than usual.

-The media might also show hoarding in a very extreme way, which is different to many experiences.
-This can make it difficult to recognise that you're hoarding or tell other people about your experiences.
+The media might also show hoarding in a very extreme way.
+This is different to many experiences.
+It can make recognising hoarding difficult.
+And make it harder to tell other people about your experiences.

-For more information, see our pages on stigma and misconceptions.
+For more information, see our pages on stigma and misconceptions about mental health.

 References and bibliography available on request.